 Can You Get a DUI Off Your Driving Record?

 No. A DUI charge will stay on your driving record as per state laws.
 You cannot request to have them removed.

 As mentioned earlier, your state’s DMV will retain these records to check for prior DUI charges.
-However, a DUI can drop off a person’s public record in many states over time.
+However, in many states, a DUI can drop off a person’s public record after time.